pkivolowitz/CSC3510-S-2024/README.md

 Office hours may be recorded if the content is deemed by me to be of general use to the class.

-### Meetings / Questions outside of office hours

-Due to abuse of the instructor's time during Spring 2023, help shall be largely limited to the above hours.
-Make sure you ask your questions during class or during posted office hours.

 ### Meetings / Questions prior to project due dates